Praveen1code/Machine-Learning-Projects/Fake News Detection/README.md

 * test.csv: A testing training dataset with all the same attributes at train.csv without the label.

-* Download the data set: [Datasets from Kaggle](https://www.kaggle.com/c/fake-news/data)
+* Download the data set: